id-Software/DOOM-3-BFG/README.txt

 10) KNOWN ISSUES
 __________________________________________

-	* Sound engine does not work on Linux
 	* Doomclassic is not supported on Linux (yet)
 	* There are some issues with the binary format loaders/writers on 64 bit platforms
 	* The intel open source drivers to not support OpenGL 3.2 yet